 At the 2012 Leeds International Piano Competition, Mr. Tyson won Fifth Prize and the new Terence Judd-Hallé Orchestra Prize, awarded to the pianist chosen by the orchestra and conductor Sir Mark Elder.
-This Prize brought three engagements to perform Rachmaninoff’s Concerto No. 2 with the Hallé Orchestra, which were so acclaimed that he was re-engaged this season to play the Rachmaninoff/Paganini Variations and Beethoven Piano Concerto No. 4 with the orchestra.
+This Prize brought three performances of Rachmaninov’s Concerto No. 2 with the Hallé Orchestra, which were so acclaimed that he was re-engaged last season to play Rachmaninov’s Variations on a Theme of Paganini and Beethoven’s Piano Concerto No. 4 with the orchestra.

 Last season, Mr. Tyson gave his New York recital debut in the Rhoda Walker Teagle Concert at Merkin Hall and his Washington, DC debut at the Kennedy Center’s Terrace Theater.
 As winner of the Young Concert Artists International Auditions in 2011, Mr. Tyson was awarded YCA’s Paul A. Fish Memorial Prize and the John Browning Memorial Prize, as well as three performance prizes: the Brownville Concert Series, the Lied Center of Kansas, and the Bronder Prize for Piano of Saint Vincent College.

-Mr. Tyson made his orchestral debut at the age of 15 with the Guilford Symphony as winner of the Eastern Music Festival Competition.
+A Laureate of the Queen Elisabeth Competition, Mr. Tyson made his orchestral debut at the age of 15 with the Guilford Symphony as winner of the Eastern Music Festival Competition.
 After early studies with Dr. Thomas Otten of the University of North Carolina, he attended the Curtis Institute of Music, where he worked with Claude Frank.
-He later earned his Master’s degree at The Juilliard School with Robert McDonald, where he won the Gina Bachauer Piano Competition.
-He currently is enrolled in The Juilliard School’s Artist Diploma program.
+He later earned his Master’s degree and Artist Diploma at The Juilliard School with Robert McDonald, where he won the Gina Bachauer Piano Competition and received the Arthur Rubinstein Prize in Piano.

-Contact us for more information Electronic Press Kit (pdf) Orchestral Repertoire (pdf) Videos
+Contact us for more information Electronic Press Kit (pdf) Orchestral Repertoire (pdf) Audio and Video